chipzx92/DataEngineeringI320/docs/glossary.md

 Stands for *Extract, Transform, and Load*<sup>11</sup>
 An older data engineering concept where data is extracted from a source system, transformed in a staging area, and then loaded into an analytical system.

+**Entity-Relationship Diagram (ERD)**
+An Entity-Relationship Diagram (ERD)<sup>18</sup> visualizes the relationships between entities like people, things, or concepts in a database.
+An ERD will also often visualize the attributes of these entities.
+By defining the entities, their attributes, and showing the relationships between them, an ERD can illustrate the logical structure of databases.

+**Foreign Key**
+A foreign key consists of a column that references the primary key of another table.
+The purpose of the foreign key is to ensure *referential integrity* of the data.
+In other words, only values that are primary key values in the referenced table are permitted in the foreign key column.

 **idempotent**
 An operation that produces the same result no matter how many times it is executed<sup>3</sup>.